alexbevi/alexbevi.github.com/_posts/2026-03-23-reverse-engineering-harvester-with-ghidra-and-codex-part-3-file-formats.markdown

 - Sampled `CENSORED.PCX` is a textbook single-plane `320 x 200` PCX, which is why the ScummVM port can use the generic PCX decoder for it.
 - The native loader contains two Harvester-specific wrinkles: it trims the optional `0x0c` palette marker by jumping straight to the last `0x300` bytes, and when the logical width from `xMax` is one pixel smaller than `bytesPerLine`, it trims the padded stride byte after decode.
-- This is another useful contrast point for a blog post: Harvester mostly ships custom image formats (`BM`, `ABM`, `FST`), but it still keeps a standards-based escape hatch where that was convenient.

 ## `FLC` (Standard Autodesk FLIC animation)